smithersen/smithersen.github.io/_posts/2024-03-16-site-update.markdown

 ## Small Update

 Added a recipe and did a little tweeking for the menu bars.
-Anyways here's a video on the Cardi B/Nikki Minaj beef:
+Anyways here's a video on the Megan thee Stallion/Nikki Minaj beef:

 {% include youtube.html video="jsJAVLcrUyQ" %}